speedment/speedment-doc/pages/overview.md

 ### Supported Java Versions
 Speedment supports Java 8 and upwards.
 Earlier Java versions are not supported because they do not support Streams.
 Under Java 9, the new {{site.data.javadoc.StreamTakeWhile}} and {{site.data.javadoc.StreamDropWhile}} Stream operations will be automatically available under Speedment too.

+Starting at 3.2.0, Speedment supports the Java Module System (JPMS).
+The use of the Java Module System is optional (and is not available in Java 8).

 When *OpenJDK 1.8* is used, JavaFX needs to be installed separately (e.g. `sudo apt-get install openjfx`) because JavaFX is used by the UI tool and was not shipped in that particular JDK version.

 {% include prev_next.html %}